 The New York State Public Health Department recently recommended residents use bottled water instead of tap.
 The EPA also advised Hoosick residents to avoid municipal public water for drinking or cooking and cautioned that showering or bathing in it could pose a health risk.

 Hoosick Falls Water Contamination Lawsuit

-Faraci Lange has fought some of the world's largest corporations to obtain the most compensation possible for innocent victims of toxic contamination and corporate irresponsibility.
-Our acclaimed trial attorneys, qualified staff of nurses and paralegals and extensive experience in these types of cases make Faraci Lange uniquely suited to successfully take on the most complex toxic exposure cases.
+Faraci Lange, LLP has fought some of the world's largest corporations to obtain the most compensation possible for innocent victims of toxic contamination and corporate irresponsibility.
+Our acclaimed trial attorneys, qualified staff of nurses and paralegals, and extensive experience in these types of cases make us uniquely prepared to represent you in your toxic exposure case.

 For more information about PFOA and PFOS water contamination concerns, read our blog on the topic.

 “When my frustrations with the process were heightened, my representative calmly explained how this type of litigation usually proceeds.”- Phil N.